 Behold The Valley of the Dolls

-by David James Mansour
+by David Mansour

 “I’m not nutty, I am just hooked on dolls!”